 If you have not had a mammogram before, you might be wondering what to expect.
-Amy Campbell, MD, radiologist at Florida Hospital, sheds some light on what you can expect during your mammogram experience with some added tips.
+Amy Campbell, MD, radiologist at AdventHealth, sheds some light on what you can expect during your mammogram experience with some added tips.

 On the day of your mammogram, there are a couple of important things you can do to make your experience more comfortable and effective.

 Wear separates and avoid dresses or rompers.
 Then, you won't have to undress fully and you'll feel more comfortable, Dr. Campbell recommends.

 She adds, Also, you'll want to avoid wearing deodorant or topical creams because they can create an artifact on the x-ray images, which can mimic an abnormality and affect the interpretation of the results.

 Another helpful tip is to prepare to have your prior mammogram images and radiologist reports sent to your imaging facility if it's your first time having a mammogram there.
 Many patients bring their breast imaging records in hand to their mammogram appointment, and its a time saver because it helps the radiologist read and compare the images right away.
 If we have to request the imaging records on the day of the mammogram, it might delay the reporting results, Dr. Campbell explains.

 Once you are checked in to your breast imaging center, you're given a medical history sheet to complete.